ProjectEvergreen/www.greenwoodjs.dev/src/pages/guides/ecosystem/storybook.md

 ## Content as Data

-If you are using any of Greenwood's [content as data](/docs/content-as-data/) features, you'll want to configure Storybook for mocking `fetch` calls in your stories.
+If you are using any of Greenwood's Content as Data [Client APIs](/docs/content-as-data/data-client/), you'll want to configure Storybook to mock the HTTP calls Greenwood's data client makes, and provide the desired response needed based on the API being called.

+This can be accomplished with the [**storybook-addon-fetch-mock**](https://storybook.js.org/addons/storybook-addon-fetch-mock) addon and configuring it with the right `matcher.url` and `matcher.response`

-1. First, install the [**storybook-addon-fetch-mock**](https://storybook.js.org/addons/storybook-addon-fetch-mock) addon
+1. First, install the **storybook-addon-fetch-mock** addon
    ```shell
    $ npm i -D storybook-addon-fetch-mock
    ```